cernanalysispreservation/analysispreservation.cern.ch/docs/status.rst

 Experiment schemas are used to describe the most important features and data for an analysis.
 They will be accessible via web forms and an API.
 Thus, this pillar includes everything related to the *schemas*, *search*, *user interface* and *API*.

 **Schema - work in progress**
-	**ALICE - information required**
+	**ALICE - untestet**
-		Pending, as no schema or information for creating a schema has been provided yet.
+		First version of schema exists.
+Waiting for feedback.
 	**ATLAS - untested**
 		Focus has been put on the workflow.
 A basic schema exists that will require testing and feedback.
 	**CMS - iterative testing and development**